Einliterflasche/ThanOS/README.md

-# SauceOS
+# ThanOS
+An OS for x86_64 (though only 32 bit atm).
 This project is not supposed to be any good, I am just experimenting with OS development.

 ## Progress/Features
  - a bootloader which